Smaller, thinner, less sweet snacks? Mondelez makes health drive

 It sells a thin version of its Oreo cookies with a third less sugar and a thinner, crispier version of Ritz crackers, which it markets as a healthier option to potato chips.

-The Mondelez survey showed that 6 in 10 people prefer to eat many small meals rather than a few large ones, with the trend towards snacking even stronger among younger consumers.
+The Mondelez survey showed 6 in 10 people prefer to eat many small meals rather than a few large ones, with the trend toward snacking even stronger among younger consumers.

 "We know consumers are on the go more and more and snacking delivers on the convenience they seek," McGrath said.